 How Safe is Coconut Oil for Your Dogs?

 Aside from possible diarrhea, coconut oil is probably the safest supplement you can give your pets.
 In fact, Dr. Mercer of Healthy Pets highly recommends it as a supplement and cites a study done on aged beagles who were given diets high in the ingredients contained in coconut oil.
 The study showed vast improvement in their brain functions over a period of time.

 However, if you feel uncomfortable feeding it to your pet for any reason, you should always discuss them with your veterinarian or any trained professionals that might be available wherever there are personal protection dogs for sale.

 Your pets need to be protected as much as they protect you, so it’s best to always seek alternative remedies and treatment whenever available.
-Coconut oils is a wonderful health supplement that you can feel good about giving your pets, and that won’t add unnecessary chemicals to their bodies.
+Coconut oils are a wonderful health supplement that you can feel good about giving your pets, and that won’t add unnecessary chemicals to their bodies.